urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Options**

 - **l**
-  : The type shall be _logical_.
+  : The _logical_ value to produce a copy of with kind **kind**

 - **kind**
-  : An _integer_ initialization expression indicating the kind parameter of the result.
+  : indicates the kind parameter of the result.
   If not present, the default kind is returned.

 ### **Result**